D3jag0re/devops-roadmap-projects/README.md

 # devops-roadmap-projects

-This repo is to link all projects from the [roadmaps.sh Devops Projects](https://roadmap.sh/devops/projects)
+This repo is to link all completed projects from the [roadmaps.sh Devops Projects](https://roadmap.sh/devops/projects)

 ## Beginner